Flutter dress pattern

-Preparing the fabrics
+Preparing the fabric:

 Please note conversions from cm to inches are approximate.